Punisher (album): Release

 Punisher was highly anticipated.
 The album's first single, "Garden Song", was released on February 26, 2020, with its follow-up, "Kyoto", seeing release on April 9 of that year.
 The album's third single "ICU" (retitled "I See You") was released on May 19, 2020.

-The LP was scheduled for release on June 19—or Juneteenth, the official end of slavery in the U.S.—but Bridgers opted to release it early on digital services, with an announcement encouraging fans to donate to organizations seeking racial justice.
-It debuted during a worldwide quarantine related to the COVID-19 pandemic, and amid a period of civil unrest in the U.S., with citizens protesting the murder by police of George Floyd and other people of color.
+The LP was scheduled for release on June 19—or Juneteenth, a holiday celebrating the end of slavery in the U.S.—but Bridgers opted to release it early on digital services on June 18, with an announcement encouraging fans to donate to organizations seeking racial justice.
+It debuted during the COVID-19 pandemic, and amid a period of civil unrest in the U.S., with citizens protesting the murder by police of George Floyd and other people of color.
 "I'm not [delaying] the record until things go back to 'normal' because I don't think they should," Bridgers wrote on Twitter.
-Touring plans for Punisher were postponed due to the aforementioned pandemic.
+Touring plans for Punisher were postponed due to the pandemic.
 Bridgers was scheduled to open for the 1975 on a stadium tour.
-Bridgers announced a headlining tour set for September and October 2021.
+Bridgers announced a headlining tour which ran from August 2021 to September 2023, featuring stops in North America, Europe, and Asia.